 - $50,000 minimum coverage for property damage

-In most instances you will receive a case number.
-It is important that you provide that number to your insurance provider so they can promptly and accurately issue your FR44 Florida filing with the state.
-The FR44 certificate will be endorsed to your auto insurance policy, or you can obtain Florida FR44 motorcycle insurance.
-If you don’t own a vehicle, it will be attached to an FR44 non owner insurance policy.
-Then the FR44 filing is submitted electronically by your insurance company at the time you purchase a policy, and is generally processed within a 24-48 hours by the Florida DMV.
+In most instances, you’ll receive a nine-digit case number starting with 4.
+You’ll need to provide that number to your insurance provider to accurately file your FR44 Florida certificate with the state.
+This document is an endorsement to your auto insurance policy.
+If you have a motorcycle, you can obtain Florida FR44 motorcycle insurance.
+When you don’t own any type of vehicle, the certificate attaches to an FR44 non owner insurance policy.
+Then the filing is submitted electronically by your insurance agent and is generally processed within 24-48 hours by the Florida HSMV.

-Detailed information about Florida DUI and Administrative Suspension Laws can be found on the Florida DHSMV website.
+You’ll find detailed information about Florida DUI and Administrative Suspension Laws on the Florida HSMV website.

-Count on UltraCar Insurance to find the best rate for you, whether you need owner or non owner FR44 Florida insurance.
-Give us a call today for your competitive Florida FR44 insurance quotes!
+Count on UltraCar Insurance to find the best rate for you, whether you need an owner or non-owner Florida FR44 policy.
+Click to start a quote or talk with one of our licensed agents today!